-• Source: Shows the current signal source. • Picture Mode: Shows the selected mode in the PICTURE menu. • Resolution : Shows the native resolution of the input signal. • Color System: Shows input system format.
-Current • Light Usage Time: Shows the number of hours the lamp has been used.
-System Status • 3D Format : Displays the current 3D mode.
-3D Format is only available when 3D is enabled. • Firmware Version: Shows the firmware version of your projector.
+• Source: Shows the current signal source. • Picture Mode: Shows the selected mode in the Picture menu. • Resolution: Shows the native resolution of the input signal. • Color System: Shows input system format. • Color Gamut: When HDRI0 is enabled, shows enabled Color Gamut.
+When INFORMATI HLG is enabled, shows BT.
+2020.
+ON • Light Usage Time: Shows the number of hours the lamp has been used. • 3D Format: Shows the current 3D mode. • Firmware Version: Shows the firmware version of your projector. • Service Code: Shows the serial number of your projector.